pranavgupta1926/E-commerce-Data-Analysis/README.md

 - Cross-selling: Exploring customer purchase patterns and identifying products that are frequently purchased together for targeted cross-selling initiatives.
 - A/B tests : Analyzing the impact of adding new landing pages, new products by tracking metrics like session volume, session to order conversion rate

-Refere the following file to get detailed insight into the project :
+Refer the following file to get detailed insight into the project :
 - create_mavenfuzzy_database.sql.zip file to get access to SQL script used to create databse.
 - mavenfuzzy_Sql_script_splution.sql file to access the SQL queries written for analysing the database.
 - Mavenfuzzy_Project.pdf file icludes a brief project introduction and contains SQL queries along with results in question & answer format.